pranavchandra27/pranavchandra27/README.md

-# Summary #
+## Professional Experience
-- I have over 3 and half years of experience in software developement industry building performant and fast applications and my primary skills are React and JavaScript.
+- I'm a proven team player, with over 3 and half years of experience in software developement industry building performant and fast applications and my primary skills are React and JavaScript.
 I am very passionate about learning and exploring new things, I like challenges and I am always open for new possibilities to grow myself,